 Phil Weiser, Colorado Attorney General, states, “Under Colorado law (C.R.S. § 4-9-629), any person who is retained by a secured party to recover or take possession of collateral upon default is required to be bonded for property damage to or conversion of such collateral in the amount of at least $50,000.
 Such bond shall be filed with and drawn in favor of the Colorado Attorney General.”

 Colorado Attorney General Weiser instructs repo companies to “file a repossessor bond, send the following items to the Colorado Attorney General, Consumer Protection Unit, 1300 Broadway, 7th Floor, Denver, Colorado 80203:

 1) Completed Application for Repossessor Bond (including a current partnership agreement or a Certificate of Good Standing or Certificate of Authority from the Colorado Secretary of State, as appropriate);

 2) Original surety bond fully executed in the amount of at least $50,000 drawn in favor of the Colorado Attorney General (use Surety Bond Form); and

-Fill out the form on our contact page or call the offices of Sue the Collector at 877-BAD-REPO to schedule a FREE consultation on your case.
+Fill out the form on our contact page or call the offices of Sue The Collector at 877-BAD-REPO to schedule a free consultation on your case.

 We will help you understand your rights and determine if you have a case for wrongful repossession.